-Percolation tests were completed as follows: An 8-inch percolation test hole was excavated 24 inches below the invert of the proposed stormwater practice.
-A 4-inch diameter pipe was inserted into the percolation hole and backfilled around.
+Percolation tests were completed as follows: A 3-foot deep bench was excavated and a 4-inch diameter pipe was inserted into the percolation hole to approximately 36-inches.
 The hole was pre-soaked for 24 hours prior to running the tests.
 The pipe was filled with 24 inches of water and monitored for 1 hour or until the test-hole completely drained, whichever came first.
 The runs were repeated for a minimum of 4 runs and a consistent percolation rate.
 Percolation tests were performed in the vicinity of the potential stormwater mitigation practice [TP-1, TP-2, TP-3, & TP-4] until a constant rate was achieved, the result as follows: